 Paired with a shimmery dress and a smokey eyeshadow look, this sleek low bun screams Hollywood glam.

-Facts: You don’t need to have a lot of hair (or any at all) to draw attention to your crown.
+Fact: You don’t need to have a lot of hair (or any at all) to draw attention to your crown.
 Ask your colorist to create a pop of color on your buzzcut for a look that will be the talk of the event.
 Don’t want to commit to salon color?
-Pick up a temporary hair color and start playing!
+Pick up temporary hair color and start playing!
 Biolage has a line of Color-Depositing Conditioners that can get you started.

-When it comes to accessorizing prom hair, placement is key.
-Stacks clips and barrettes of different colors and shapes throughout your hair to add a stunning visual element to your prom ‘do.
+When it comes to accessorizing prom hair, placement is critical.
+Stack clips and barrettes of different colors and shapes throughout your hair to add a stunning visual element to your prom ‘do.

 Start at the back of your head, working with 2-inch sections of clean, dry hair.
 Spray each one with a heat protectant before clamping the base of the section with your flat iron.
 Once clamped, flip the flat iron down and hold it for 15 seconds.
 Then, move your flat iron down the section of hair, flip the flat iron up, and hold it.
 Continue twisting the flat iron up and down until you reach the bottom of the section.
 Once you’ve crimped your whole head, set your look with a flexible hold hairspray.